 In the words of Liz Lemon, “Don’t overthink it.
 Sarah Lee.
 Frozen.
 Unbelievable.”
 Here are some pieces of technology that, while not cutting edge, still serve my needs well.

 - A five-year-old Dell laptop.
-Somehow still fast and not dead due to software hygiene and magic, probably.
+Still fast and not dead due to software hygiene and magic, probably.

 - An older Kindle.
 I read a lot of “trash,” and I read that trash on my Kindle.
 (Side note: things that are labelled “trashy” can be good and fine to enjoy.)